petermanchester1987/verse-one-code-test/MYAPPROACH.md

 put my api routes into a separate routes folder in the backend.

 This in turn broke the server, so I had to rebuild it and decided to put in the notes about what I would do if it was a real async call to a database.

+### Redux

+So I would expect you can see I use hooks and component level state at this point, so I thought I should implement Redux into the project so that you could see that I could use it and global state (which is essential for larger projects with huge state).

+Our products should really be in global state so that many components can access it easily.

+I imported redux, react-redux (so that i can easily use redux in react), redux thunk (so that I can make asynchronous calls from the action creators) and redux devtools extension that makes the devtools easier to use.

+I then had to make a global redux store and had to bring in a Provider to surround the whole app with the state.